Nintendo 3DS Architecture

 For additional smoothing of the edges, the PICA200 can render the framebuffer at twice the selected dimensions, and then average it with antialiasing 2x2.
 This is an old technique known as supersampling.

-Once the framebuffer is ready to be displayed, it must be copied into another block in memory called Display Buffer (whose format is better aligned to the scan-line procedure of the LCD screen) and then transferred to the LCD in the form of scan-lines.
+Once the framebuffer is ready to be displayed, it must be copied into another block in memory called LCD frame-buffer (whose format is better aligned to the scan-line procedure of the LCD screen) and then transferred to the LCD in the form of scan-lines.

 Interactive comparison